fepegar/resseg-ijcars/README.md

 ## Postoperative brain cavity segmentation

-This is the code for *Pérez-García et al., 2021, An unsupervised learning strategy for postoperative brain cavity segmentation simulating resections during training - Submitted to IJCARS*.
+This is the code for [*Pérez-García et al., 2021, An unsupervised learning strategy for postoperative brain cavity segmentation simulating resections during training*](https://arxiv.org/abs/2105.11239) - Accepted for publication in the International Journal of Computer Assisted Radiology and Surgery (IJCARS).

 ## `resseg`